TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/swift/index.md

 let reversedString = String(reversedCollection)

 print(reversedString)

 ```

 {% endraw %}

-[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Swift](https://sampleprograms.io/languages/swift) was written by:
+Reverse String in [Swift](https://sampleprograms.io/languages/swift) was written by:

 - Marty A/V

+This article was written by:

+- Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Aug 10 2018 23:25:53.
-The solution was first committed on May 10 2018 10:37:34.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution